Lazy22zz/UE5-RPG-Combat-Game/README.md

   ```c++
   GameplayCueNotifyPaths = "/Game/GameplayCues"
   ```
-  7, Add the execute gamplaycue on Owner, let the WeaponSoundGameplayCueTag to be null(same as light attack)\
+  7, Add the execute gamplaycue on Owner, let the WeaponSoundGameplayCueTag be null(same as light attack)\
   ![Screenshot 2025-03-09 202228](https://github.com/user-attachments/assets/3c7d5689-6784-4afe-8198-cfafd2ab5a1a)\
-  8, Then change all child buleprint of heavy/light attack, make sure sure their WeaponSoundGameplayCueTag is gameplaycue.meleehit.axehit
+  8, Then change all child blueprint of heavy/light attack, make sure their WeaponSoundGameplayCueTag is gameplaycue.meleehit.axehit
 - 51, Enemy Death Ability\
-  Purpose: Add a tag to the actor, and use it to trigger the play death montage.\
+  Purpose: Add a tag to the actor and use it to trigger the play death montage.\
   1, In WarriorTags.h
   ```c++
   WARRIOR_API UE_DECLARE_GAMEPLAY_TAG_EXTERN(Shared_Ability_Death);